 For example, inhale on the muscle shortening phase and exhale on the muscle lengthening phase.
 It doesn't matter if you forget which phase to inhale or exhale on.
 The important thing is that a steady flow of oxygen is available to supply your brain and muscles.

-Another common source of nausea during weight training is inadequate fuel.
+Another common source of nausea when lifting weights is inadequate fuel.
 During resistance training, you use a lot of glucose, stored in your muscles in the form of glycogen.
 Your brain also relies on glucose to function.
 If you do not have enough fuel stored in your muscles, or if you have not eaten in a while, your muscles compete with your brain for fuel.

 Easy Does It

 Doing too much when you are just beginning an exercise program can lead to dramatic changes in body chemistry that bring on nausea.
 It will also inevitably lead to stiff, sore muscles.
 Rather than overdo it, ease gradually into your program for the first two to three weeks.

 Give It a Rest

-Recovery is a very important component of resistance training.
+Recovery is a very important component of resistance training, as discussed in an article in the March/April 2015 issue of the ACSM's Health & Fitness Journal.
 Recovery refers to both the amount of rest you take between sets and exercises, and the amount of rest you take between workout sessions.
 The recovery period between sets and exercises enables your body to restore its chemical balance, and to regenerate ATP for mechanical work.